faister/msiotcloudworkshopau/README.md

 # About
 Microsoft Cloud Workshops are the closest thing to building your own Azure solution.
 Experts will guide attendees through a full end-to-end solution hack lab.

+> Please note: Workshop content presumes a 200 to 300-level of architectural expertise of infrastructure and solutions design in this domain (even if on another platform).
+We suggest attendees take the Microsoft Azure Essentials course as a prerequisite if unfamiliar with Azure.

+> Prerequisite: You will use your own Azure subscription or you can create your Azure free account prior to the workshop.

 ## Two-Day IoT Cloud Workshop
 The goal of this workshop is to develop a POC-quality IoT solution that includes IoT on the edge, device management, telemetry ingestion, hot/cold/warm path processing and reporting.